 Attribution criteria

-There are two attribution criteria to consider.
+There are three attribution criteria to consider.

 a.
 Click-Based Attribution: Here, purchases are attributed to the last message the recipient clicked on before making the purchase.
 This attribution method focuses on the specific message that prompted the recipient's click, and assumes that it played a major role in influencing the purchase.

-Example
+Example A

 Day 5: The contact buys shampoo for €10.